IzicTemi/MLOps-Zoomcamp/05-monitoring/README.md

 Note: all actions expected to be executed in repo folder.

-- Create virtual environment and activate it (eg. `python -m venv venv && source ./venv/bin/activate`)
+- Create virtual environment and activate it (eg. `pip install pipenv && pipenv install`)
-- Install required packages `pip install -r requirements.txt`
 - Run `python prepare.py` for downloading datasets

 ## Monitoring Example